-In 2015, Saxbys introduced our pioneering Experiential Learning Program (ELP), designed to embolden the next generation of changemakers by providing undergraduates with entrepreneurial opportunities as a supplement to traditional classroom learning.
+In 2015, Saxbys introduced our pioneering Experiential Learning Platform (ELP), designed to embolden the next generation of changemakers by providing undergraduates with entrepreneurial opportunities as a supplement to traditional classroom learning.

 Every Saxbys ELP cafe is exclusively student-run and helmed by a Student Cafe Executive Officer (SCEO)

 who is empowered to develop their peers into team leaders, ideate and implement creative marketing initiatives, strengthen relationships with community organizations and enact change with meaningful social impact outreach.

 All the while, the students are responsible for managing their peers, overseeing all cafe operations, and presenting profit and loss statements monthly to Saxbys’ Executive Team, including CEO Nick Bayer.

 "As SCEO [Student Cafe Executive Officer] ...
 I learned Financial Management, how to inspire and lead, and my own self-worth in ways I never imagined.”

 Each SCEO in the program receives ongoing mentorship and training, wages, bonus opportunities, and full academic credit for the semester, but that is just the quantifiable surface.
 Underscoring the brand’s core mission to “Make Life Better,”

 Saxbys ELP is providing a real world, entrepreneurial experience for undergrads, namely, the willingness and ability to take risks and drive change towards the productivity of a business and the betterment of its community.

 Under our three defining pillars --

 -- Saxbys is helping students foster the unique skill sets they need to thrive in today’s competitive marketplace and redefining the value of their undergraduate degree in the process.